sax1johno/node-red-contrib-http-multipart/Readme.md

+# OBSOLETE: Node-RED added multi-part form and file support to the built-in HTTP-in node in Version 1.0.
+Use that instead of this node.

 # Node-Red Node HTTP with Multi-Part Support

 This node is a version of the Node-Red HTTP-in node that includes support for multi-part forms and files using Multer.